eric-gagnon/confoo-2023-sessions-slides-links/README.md

 Maybe 10x developper means you have to work 10x harder to get those slides.
 If you are lucky, maybe you scanned the QR code despite the blurry screens!

-I was able to track a a few on blogs, slides sharing sites, linkedin, facebook, twitter, github.
+I was able to track a a few on blogs, slides sharing sites, Linkedin, Facebook, Twitter, Github.
 At least a few added name reference for discoverability.

+But still, thanks for the presenters that shared their presentation material online.

 Looking forward to work with you chatGPT even if you have no emotion and no opinion on a better friendly name that you could have!